-The Department of Electric Utilities ("Lakeland Electric") is one of twelve operating departments of the City which have been organized to perform the services provided by the City government.
+The Department of Electric Utilities ("Lakeland Electric") is one of twelve operating departments of the City of Lakeland ("City") which have been organized to perform the services provided by the City government.
 The cost of services used by Lakeland Electric is recovered through user charges for electric power.
 Lakeland Electric is responsible for all operations of the System, including the following:

+- Plant engineering

+- Transmission & distribution engineering

+- Operations and maintenance

+- Customer service

-Plant engineering Transmission & distribution engineering Operations and maintenance Customer service Load forecasting and evaluation
+- Load forecasting and evaluation

-Financial forecasting and management
+- Financial forecasting and management

-Financial reporting and accounting
+- Financial reporting and accounting

-Customer rate design
+- Customer rate design

-As of September 30, 2021, Lakeland Electric had a staff of 388 (384 full-time, 4 part-time), including professional employees with degrees in engineering, business and other related fields.
-Approximately 170 Lakeland Electric employees are covered by a collective bargaining agreement with the Utility Workers Union of America, Local 604 that was entered on September 7, 2021 and expires September 30, 2023.
+As of September 30, 2022, Lakeland Electric had a budgeted staff of 413 full-time employees, including professional employees with degrees in engineering, business, and other related fields.
+Approximately 170 Lakeland Electric employees are covered by a collective bargaining agreement with the Utility Workers Union of America, Local 604, that was entered on September 7, 2021, and expires September 30, 2023.

-Annual financial statements covering the operations of Lakeland Electric are prepared by Lakeland Electric's Fiscal Operations Division in accordance with Generally Accepted Accounting Principles in the United States of America, as required by the Governmental Accounting Standards Board (GASB).
-Lakeland Electric has adopted the uniform system of accounts (USOA) prescribed by the Federal Energy Regulatory Commission (FERC) for electric operations.
-Monthly financial and operational reports are submitted to the City Finance Director and the City Commission.
+Annual financial statements covering the operations of Lakeland Electric are prepared by Lakeland Electric's Fiscal Operations Division in accordance with Generally Accepted Accounting Principles in the United States of America, as required by the Governmental Accounting Standards Board ("GASB").
+Lakeland Electric has adopted the uniform system of accounts ("USOA") prescribed by the Federal Energy Regulatory Commission ("FERC") for electric operations.
+Monthly financial and operational reports are submitted to the City's Finance Director and the City Commission.